luciany/nodejs-workshops/workshop01.md

 So the way you write Node.js code is just like writing client-side JS, but under the hood is a powerful layer with a lot of high-level OS and network functionality.
 Get a cursory glance at what Node.js offers on [the Node.js API page](http://api.nodejs.org).

-Comparing Node.js to Ruby, PHP and Python
+From Ruby, PHP and Python to Node.js
 --------

 > _Note: because this topic can be quite controversial, it should be emphasized that we are comparing these languages only for the sake of bridging your previous experience to Node.js._